 How Common Is Bile Acid Diarrhea?

 When patients mention loose stools to me, they never want to talk about the urgency and bright green water in the toilet.
 It’s embarrassing…right?
 Well, while it may be embarrassing, it is more common than you think.
 BAD is 3 to 5 times more common in the general population than Crohn’s and Ulcerative Colitis.
-The reason BAD goes unnoted is two-fold.
+The reason bile acid diarrhea goes unnoticed is two-fold.
 First, lab testing is primitive.
 As I write this article, the best way to “officially” diagnose BAD is a 48-hour stool sample performed in the hospital which is costly and mostly tells you how much bile you are passing.
 Not why you are passing too much or too little bile.

 The second reason BAD goes under-diagnosed is because it is often thrown in to the diagnosis of IBS-D and considered one in the same.
 While both can have similar root causes, I do find that they have distinct differences and root causes.

-What Causes Bile Acid Diarrhea?
+What Causes Bile Acid Malabsorptino?
 (Current Conventional Thoughts)

 For quite some time, the belief was held that BAD was a problem with reabsorption of the bile as it passed through the digestive tract.
 Thus, BAD has also been referred to as bile acid malabsorption or BAM.